Most Reverend Albert Harvey, Archbishop of ICCONA - Dayton, TX

 Diocesan Bishop - Diocese of St. Francis of Assisi

-Most Reverend Anthony Pearson - New Braunfels, TX
+Most Reverend Anthony Pearson (Retired)- New Braunfels, TX

 Bishop Anthony A.M.
 Pearson, of New Braunfels, Texas, has been in Christian ministry for 40 years serving as a pastor, educator, author, counselor and consultant.
 He also worked in law enforcement, the military, and as a public educator/counselor.
 After 20 years as an ordained protestant, evangelical, Baptist minister, serving churches from Massachusetts to Texas; he embraced the Catholic faith after spiritual visions and revelations he received while on pilgrimage to the Holy Lands in 1991.
 Returning to higher education in 1994, he completed numerous graduate degrees and received an honorary doctorate.
 Through these experiences he gained new insights and understandings; and began the journey of preparation which led to his seeking Holy Orders through ICCONA, and is studying as a seminarian at St. Michael’s Seminary.
 He is a licensed professional counselor and a licensed marriage and family therapist in the state of Texas.
 He is married to Marsha Lee Emery, and is father to five sons and grandfather to ten grandchildren.

 The Benedictine Community of the Immaculate Heart of Mary